bassantnaderr/Sales-Dashboard_Tableau/README.md

 - **Sales Trend Analysis** – Line charts comparing 2023 vs. 2022 sales performance.
 - **Profit & Loss Analysis** – Highlights highest and lowest profit months.
 - **Subcategory Performance** – Breakdown of sales and profit for different product categories.
 - **Interactive Filters** – Allows for detailed data exploration and comparisons.

+ ## Mockups & Design Approach
+Before implementing the Tableau dashboard, a **mockup** was created to outline the layout and key elements of the final visualization.
+The design process involved:
+- Defining KPI cards for sales, profit, and sales quantity.
+- Structuring visual elements for **sales trends, category analysis, and regional insights**.

 ## Dashboard Preview